 Jumping forward to pre-war 20th century, Asakusa was the first subway station to open in Asia, in 1927.
 Although the area was devastated by war like the rest of Tokyo, things picked again up rapidly with the opening of a seafood market in Sensoku and recovery of local infrastructure.
 During the Showa era things took a downturn around the late 60s, but began recovering in the 70s and 80s with the introduction of the Sumidagawa Fireworks Festival, easy access to Haneda and Narita airports, and high concentration of bars, izakaya, and restaurants.

 There are actually three different train/subway stations at Asakusa, so it's easy to get confused.
 Normally when people say "Asakusa station" they are referring to the Toei Asakusa/Ginza line.
 NOT the Tsukuba Express Asakusa station, or Tobu Asakusa station.

-Getting back to the area surrounding the temple.
-At that main intersection above Asakusa station, keep an eye out for the Kamiya Bar, which claims to be Tokyo's first Western-style cocktail bar.
+Getting back to the area surrounding Toei Asakusa station.
+At that main intersection above the station, keep an eye out for the Kamiya Bar, which claims to be Tokyo's first Western-style cocktail bar.
 They opened in April 1880!
 This is the birthplace of Denki Bran, one of Japan's first attempts at making Western-style liquor.
 Whether they were successful or not is up to you, but keep in mind that in those days, Western liquor was mostly considered to be for medicinal purposes only.
 The actual recipe remains a secret to this day, but it's certainly heavy on brandy.

 Under you is the Asakusa Chika Shotengai, Japan's oldest underground shopping arcade.
 Plenty of places to drink down there too.